NuiRukki/LibManSys/README.md

    * Program crashing after adding new row
    * Program crashing after updating rows
    * Inadvertent creation of new columns due to the use of commas in the data cells
-     * Program now makes use of vertical lines("|") to separate data in the txt file
+     * Program now makes use of vertical lines("|") to separate data in the txt file as opposed to commas(",").
+This is due to the new 'description' column.
    * Table view not showing

 ## Extra Documentation: